CliffS/mustache-file/README.md

 This is the path to look for the template and any partials.
 It can either be a string or an array of strings.
 If it is an array, the paths will be searched in order, both for the original template and for each partial.
-Relative paths are surched from the current working directory.
+Relative paths are searched from the current working directory.

 If it is not passed, templates will be loaded from the current working directory.